nielsberglund/nielsblogsource/content/posts/2021-04-25-interesting-stuff---week-17-2021.md

-# A template for weekly roundup blogposts
 ---
 type: post
 layout: "post"
-title: Interesting Stuff - Week #
+title: Interesting Stuff - Week 17, 2021
 author: nielsb
-date: ${1}
+date: 2021-04-25T08:21:37+02:00
 comments: true
 highlight: true
 draft: false
 categories:
   - roundup
 tags:
-  - data science
+  - data-lake-table-formats
-  - distributed computing
+  - sql-engines
-  - SQL Server
+  - Kafka
-description: Weekly roundup of what interesting stuff I have read in blogs etc.
+description: Kafka version without ZooKeeper, table formats for data lakes, SQL engines, and other interesting topics.
 keywords:
+  - data-lake-table-formats
+  - sql-engines
-  -
+  - Kafka
 ---

 Throughout the week, I read a lot of blog-posts, articles, and so forth that has to do with things that interest me: